srcn-ivl/UPR-Net/README.md

 ## Play with demo
 We place trained model weights in `checkpoints`, and provide a script to test our frame interpolation model.
-Given two consecutive input frames, and the desired time step, run the following command, then you will obtain interpolated frame in the `./demo/output` directory.
+Given two consecutive input frames, and the desired time step, run the following command, then you will obtain estimated bi-directional flow and interpolated frame in the `./demo/output` directory.
 ```
 python3 -m demo.interp_imgs \
 --frame0 demo/images/beanbags0.png \